ballerkobe808/invest/README - 0 TEAM.txt

 2. Real Estate Agent – A person who represents buyers or sellers of properties and land, for a commission.
 Good agents know their market, can bring deals to you, and have marketing reach.
+Get them from referrals.
+   Dont use other methods - Zillow/Yelp, etc.

+      MaryBeth Cambre (Indiana) - Will kickback to Paul Xavier Ed Neu (Indiana) - Neu Realty - Will kickback to Paul Xavier ed@neurealestate
+        www.neurealestategroup.com

+      Ironclad Group - Dustin Ruhl - Will kickback to Paul Xavier dustin@ironclad.group
+        ironclad.group
+        Has a full fix and flip process they will walk me through or can buy turnkey ready properties

-      MaryBeth Cambre (Indiana) - Will kickback to Paul Xavier Ed New (Indiana) - Neu Realty - Will kickback to Paul Xavier Zac Canull (Indiana) - Liv Indy (Helped with 4440 Evanston - moved diff company) Rich Green (Indiana) - Indy home pros (worked on Quad together) Blake Terry (Indiana) - Forney Realty Group (Youth Pastor?)
+      Zac Canull (Indiana) - Liv Indy (Helped with 4440 Evanston - moved to diff company) Ryan Boyd (Indiana) - Met off BiggerPockets, seems hungry, investor friendly Rich Green (Indiana) - Indy home pros (worked on Quad together) Blake Terry (Indiana) - Forney Realty Group (Youth Pastor?)